dpsk/cruisecontrolrb_to_hipchat/README.md

-This fork adds support for multiple projects, also change status link to display project name.
-To use it you will need to add PROJECT_NUMBERS environment variable.

 This is a little Sinatra app notifies Hipchat of any changes in the build status on your CruiseControl.rb install.

 Heroku-ready!
 Just follow these steps: